win120a/ACClassRoomUtil/README.md

 Compiling
 =========

 These releases are wrote by Java + Batch.
+(And some of release wrote by C#, I don't know how to do it.)

 ```Batchfile
 set path=%path%;C:\Path\to\Java\bin